ricdikulous/imx-unity-game-lessons/lessons/05-Overview-of-the-Minting-Architecture/README.md

 The goal of this lesson is to provide you with a clear understanding of the overall architecture for minting NFTs within "Trash Dash".
 Here's an overview of what we'll cover in this lesson:

-1. We’ll explore the expansion of our current integration with Immutable Passport
+1. We’ll conceptually explore the expansion of our Immutable Passport integration
 2. How to allow minting rewards as NFTs
 3. How players can utilize NFTs in the game